What Is Toxic Shock Syndrome? Ask The Body Experts

 Toxic shock syndrome is super-rare, but it can be deadly if the symptoms aren’t recognised quickly.
 If you use tampons there’s no need to go into panic mode, but it is sensible to know the signs and understand the circumstances that can put you at risk.

-Today, consultant gynecologist, Mr N Pisal, from London Gynecology, talks us through toxic shock syndrome…
+Today, consultant gynaecologist, Mr N Pisal, from London Gynaecology, talks us through toxic shock syndrome…

 What are the symptoms?

-What should I do if I think I have it?
+What should I do if I think I have TSS?

 Are some sanitary products safer than others?